 Tara Burns is a performer, maker, and educator currently pursuing an MFA in dance at The Ohio State University.
-Before beginning this program, she performed with Adele Myers and Dancers in NYC and New England, and in her own choreography, presented in NYC, Connecticut, Florida, and England.
-Her current research involves investigating the intimacy of audience/performer gaze and the power dynamics of objects and people in space.
-When teaching and making, Tara seeks to nurture confidence in order to allow for vulnerability, honesty, and humanness in movement allowing for problem-solving and artistic choice.
+Before beginning this program, she toured nationally with Adele Myers and Dancers while living in NYC and Connecticut.
+She has presented her choreography in NYC, Connecticut, Florida, and England.
+Her current research dissects the power structures inherent when intersecting contemporary dance, dance theater, and virtual and augmented realities.
+Vulnerability, honesty, and humanness are at the heart of her creative process to allow for problem-solving, artistic choice, and collaboration.

 My creative interests bridge objects, space, connections, and community.